FMSoftCN/hybridos/README.md

 open source software, we generally continue to use the original license.

-Also note that HybridOS integrates many mature open source software, such as SQLite, FreeType, V8 JavaScript engine, and so on.
+Also note that HybridOS integrates many mature open source software, such as ZLib, LibPNG, LibJPEG, SQLite, FreeType, HarfBuzz, and so on.
 For the copyright owners and licenses for these software, please refer to the README or LICENSE files contained in the source tarballs.

 ---